MicrosoftDocs/PowerShell-Docs/gallery/how-to/getting_support/bootstrapping_nuget_proivder_and_exe.md

     + CategoryInfo          : InvalidOperation: (:) [Publish-Module], InvalidOperationException
     + FullyQualifiedErrorId : CouldNotInstallNuGetExe,Publish-Module

-PS C:\> Publish-Module -Name Contoso -Repository PSGallery -Verbose
+PS> Publish-Module -Name Contoso -Repository PSGallery -Verbose

 NuGet.exe is required to continue
 PowerShellGet requires NuGet.exe to publish an item to the NuGet-based repositories.
 NuGet.exe must be available under one of the paths specified in PATH environment variable value.
 Do you want PowerShellGet to install NuGet.exe now?